Page loading ... Please wait.

 bibliography

-Cream Cheese Pound Cake Tested Recipe
+Cream Cheese Pound Cake Recipe & Video

 Printer Friendly Page

 It is important when making this pound cake to have the cream cheese, butter and eggs at room temperature as this enables the maximum amount of air to be beaten into the batter.
 There is a tendency for the batter to curdle when adding the eggs but having the eggs at room temperature and adding each egg separately will help to prevent this.
 But don't worry if it does curdle as once the flour is added the batter will smooth out.
 The cake is baked in a bundt pan and if you are using a dark colored bundt pan reduce the oven temperature to 325 degrees F (165 degrees C).
-This is done because a dark colored pan absorbs more of the energy coming from the oven walls so it becomes hotter and transmit heat faster than a light colored pan.
+The reason we do this is because a dark colored pan absorbs more of the energy coming from the oven walls so it becomes hotter and transmits heat faster than a light colored pan.
 Reducing the oven temperature slightly will help compensate for this.

 In a large bowl, sift together the flour, baking powder, baking soda, and salt.

-In the bowl of your electric mixer, or with a hand mixer, beat the butter and cream cheese until smooth.
-Add the sugar, in three additions, beating well after each addition.
-Continue beating on medium-high speed until light and fluffy (about 3 - 5 minutes).
+In the bowl of your electric mixer (with the paddle attachment), or with a hand mixer, beat the butter and cream cheese until smooth.
+Gradually add the sugar, scraping down the sides of the bowl as needed.
+Continue beating on medium-high speed until light and fluffy (about 5 minutes).
+Add the vanilla and lemon zest and beat until incorporated.
 Add the eggs, one at a time, mixing well after each addition.
-Add the vanilla and lemon zest and beat until incorporated.
+Scrape down the sides of the bowl as needed.
+Add the flour mixture, in three additions, and mix just until incorporated.
+Pour the batter into the prepared pan and smooth the top.
+Bake for about 55 - 70 minutes or until the cake is golden brown and a toothpick inserted in the center comes out clean.

-Serves 10 - 12 people.
+Serves 12 - 14 people.

 Cream Cheese Pound Cake: